danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 As Tendy struggled to turn a jumble of marketing notes and dev workflows into a coherent mechanical prototype, he found himself oscillating between fields with little success.
 His desk, strewn with sticky notes and half-formed concepts, looked like a frat party for lost ideas.
 "Okay, what do I even have here?" he mumbled, slumping in his chair, staring at the dreaded quagmire of concepts that seemed to drift further apart with each passing moment.

-In that moment of despair, he remembered hearing Violetta rave about Elicit, a tool designed for synthesizing insights even amidst the chaos of unrelated data sources.
+In that moment of despair, he remembered hearing Miranda rave about Elicit, a tool designed for synthesizing insights even amidst the chaos of unrelated data sources.
 "Let's give it a shot," he said to himself, prompting something that might resemble clarity.

 > **WHAT TENDY TYPED:**
 > "Gather insights on mechanical design principles alongside marketing principles related to product development."